JeffersonLab/jaws/README.md

 ### Python Environment
 Scripts tested with Python 3.7

 Generally recommended to use a Python virtual environment to avoid dependency conflicts.
-You can use the requirements.txt file to ensure the Python module dependences are installed:
+You can use the requirements.txt file to ensure the Python module dependencies are installed:

 ```bash
 python3 -m venv env